OneKeyHQ/firmware/docs/misc/hello_world_feature_TT.md

 ### Device tests
 [docs](tests/device-tests.md)

-Device tests (our name for integration tests) should test the whole workflow from sending the first request into Trezor to Trezor sending the final response.
+Device tests (our name for integration tests) should test the whole workflow from sending the first request into Onekey to Onekey sending the final response.

-`trezorlib` is used extensively in these tests as a way to request something from Trezor and then assert the expected response (it actually uses the code we created in Part 3).
+`trezorlib` is used extensively in these tests as a way to request something from Onekey and then assert the expected response (it actually uses the code we created in Part 3).

-They are closely connected with [ui tests](tests/ui-tests.md), which assert Trezor's screens have a known and expected content during the device tests.
+They are closely connected with [ui tests](tests/ui-tests.md), which assert Onekey's screens have a known and expected content during the device tests.

 Device tests are stored in `tests/device_tests` and they can be run by `make test_emu` in `core`.
 Running the specific file we will create can be done by `make test_emu TESTOPTS="-k test_hello_world.py"`.